-About 75% of a horse’s diet should be made up of hay.
-As such, it’s important that the hay you offer your horse is fresh and loaded with all the nutrients that your horse requires for peak health.
-Grain should only be supplemental; most of the nutrients your horse consumes will come from hay and forage.
+About 75% of a horse’s diet should be made up of hay, so it’s important that the hay that you offer your horse is fresh and has everything that they require for peak health.
+Grain should only be supplemental; most of the nutrients that your horse consumes will come from hay and forage.

-Hay comes in many forms.
-There are different types of hay, such as Bermuda, Alfalfa, and Timothy.
-Plus, you can get hay in bales, bags, or even as pellets that are perfect for aging horses that might have a hard time chewing their standard forage.
+There are many different types of hay, such as Bermuda, alfalfa, and timothy.
+You can get hay in bales, bags, or even pellets, which are perfect for aging horses that have a hard time chewing their standard forage.

-With so many options, it can be difficult to decide on the perfect hay for your horse, especially if you’re newer to the equine world.
-In this article, we hope to simplify things a bit by comparing five of the best hays for your horse and writing reviews of each so you can decide for yourself which choice is the best for you and your horse.
+With so many options, it can be difficult to decide on the perfect hay for your horse, especially if you’re new to the equine world.
+Here, we hope to simplify things with reviews of the best hays for horses, so you can decide which one is the most suitable.

 |Best Overall||Ametza Premium Compressed Bermuda Hay||

 |Best Value||Ametza Alfalfa Bermuda Blend Hay Replacer Pellets||

 1. Ametza Premium Compressed Bermuda Hay — Best Overall

 Bright green and crisp, the Ametza Premium Compressed Bermuda Hay is our top choice for horses.
 You can see and smell the quality as soon as you open the bag that each bale is housed in.
 Since it’s compressed, the bag holding a 50-pound bale is smaller than you might expect.
 Oh, and did we mention that the bag is reusable?
 How’s that for eco-friendly!